eltonjrv/eltonjrv.github.io/README.md

 $ mv your_R2_file.fastq.gz reverse.fastq.gz
 ```
 1.1.5.2.
 If you have several (n) pairs of fastq files, it will be required to create several (n) experimental subdirectories within raw_data/;
 1.1.5.2.a.
 For example, the command below automatically creates 10 subdirectories named "ExpN", where N is a number from 1 to 10.
-Change it according to the number of fastq files pairs you have on hands.
+Edit the command according to the total number of fastq files pairs you have on hands.
 ```
 $ for i in `seq 1 10`; do mkdir Exp$i; done
 ```
 1.1.5.2.b.
-Then move each of your experimental pair of fastq files that were already placed within raw_data/ to each respective recently created subdirectory (Exp1 to Exp10), and rename the files.
-Below is an example of the commands' series for the Exp1 instance:
+Then move each pair of fastq files that were already placed within raw_data/ (sub-item 1.1.4) to each respective recently created subdirectory (Exp1 to Exp10), and rename the files.
+Below is an example of the commands' set for the Exp1 instance:
 ```
-$ mv your_first_fastq_pair_R*.fastq.gz Exp1/
+$ mv your_first_fastq_pair_R[12]*.fastq.gz Exp1/
 $ cd Exp1/
 $ mv your_first_fastq_pair_R1.fastq.gz forward.fastq.gz
-$ mv your_first_fastq_pair_R1.fastq.gz reverse.fastq.gz
+$ mv your_first_fastq_pair_R2.fastq.gz reverse.fastq.gz
 $ cd ../
 ```
->NOTE: Since we have no idea on how your fastq files are originally named, we recommend that you move them separately with the individual commands set above.
-In case you are famliar with the Unix Shell, feel free to do it with a "for" loop.
+>NOTE: Since we don't know how your fastq files are originally named, we recommend that you move them separately with the individual commands set above.
+In case you are famliar with the Unix Shell, feel free to do it through a "for" loop.

 1.1.6.
-Creating a directory for the demultiplexing job and moving into it:
+Creating a directory for the demultiplexing job and entering it:
 ```
 $ mkdir demux
 $ cd demux/